💳 Pay 2x free of charge for purchases over €70

-This is a common problem among women.
-It affects up to 80% of young girls and young women who are menstruating.
-This pain is caused by uterine contractions during ovulation and menstruation.
+It's a common problem among women.
+It affects up to 80% of menstruating girls and young women.
+The pain is caused by uterine contractions during ovulation and menstruation.

 Ibuprofen, Spassifon®, Antadys®,...

-What medications to relieve them?
+What medications are available to relieve them?
 And what about natural solutions?

 And what about herbal teas, essential oils, plants...?